 The updated affordability percentages are effective for taxable years and plan years beginning Jan.
-1, 2022.
-This is a significant decrease from the affordability contribution percentages for 2021, which were set at 9.83% and 8.27%.
-As a result, some employers may have to lower their employee contributions for 2022 to meet the adjusted percentage.
+1, 2023.
+The updated affordability percentage for the pay or play rules and premium tax credit is the most significant decrease since these rules were implemented.
+As a result, many employers may have to substantially lower their employee contributions for 2023 to meet the adjusted percentage.
+The affordability percentage for the individual mandate exemption increased slightly from 2022.